 GEOMEAN

 The GEOMEAN function calculates the geometric mean of a set of numbers.
-It is particularly useful in situations where you need to find the average growth rate of values over time.
+It is useful for finding the average growth rate of values over time.

 =GEOMEAN(number1